defaultxr/gosd.py/README.md

 - Allow displaying text in tables.
 - Allow displaying arbitrary images.
 - Hide the album cover when showing something other than the default text.
+- Use a Unix socket file instead of TCP.